The Orenda Program

 - Accurate pool measurement - What good is a dosing calculator if you are way wrong about the volume of the pool?
 An Orenda Pool is measured and verified by the service professional to have the most accurate gallonage estimate possible.
 Even better, if the pool builder has software that tells the exact gallonage, that's preferred.
 This gallonage is written down and used when dosing chemicals.

 - Proper chemical use - There are many bad habits in the pool industry, but among the worst is using chemicals incorrectly or worse, in a careless and unsafe way.
 Chemicals can be dangerous and volatile.
 They must be handled with care.
 And not just handling and storing them, we mean how chemicals are actually added to the water.
 For instance, dry chemicals need to be pre-dissolved in a bucket prior to being added to the pool, and acid needs to be pre-diluted.

 The primary chemicals used in an Orenda Pool are needed in just about any pool in the world.
 The primary sanitizer and disinfectant is non-stabilized chlorine (like liquid sodium hypochlorite, calcium hypochlorite, or a salt-chlorine generator).
 If the pool is outdoors, up to 50 ppm of cyanuric acid (chlorine stabilizer) can be used, but the ideal is closer to 30 ppm CYA.
 Alkalinity and pH adjustment chemicals are needed too: sodium bicarbonate, soda ash, acid, and possibly CO2.
 We also build our chemistry strategy on the LSI, which means a balanced saturation level of calcium carbonate.
 The chemical used to raise calcium hardness is calcium chloride.

-The rest are specialty chemicals that supplement chlorine and/or help manage other factors in water chemistry.
+The rest are specialty chemicals that help manage other factors in water chemistry.
 That's where we come in.
 The Orenda products are

 - PR-10,000 Phosphate Remover - A concentrated phosphate remover used to wipe out high levels of phosphates, or as a maintenance product to keep phosphate levels below 500 ppb (Pillar 3).
 Learn How to use PR-10,000.